Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Configuration Null Model

-The Configuration Model on a simple graph, first introduced by \citet{configbollobas} and \citet{configbender}, is a probability measure on a family of multigraphs that preserves the degree sequence.
-The input to the model is an observed graph from which we extract the degree sequence namely a list consisting of the vertices and their corresponding degrees.
-The model then constructs a \emph{random graph} as follows: start with the degrees of nodes with $d_u$ denoting the degree of vertex $u$; associate every vertex $u$ is with $d_u$ ``stubs''.
+The Configuration Model, first introduced by Bollobas and Bender \cite{bollobas1980,configbender}, is a probability measure on a family of multigraphs that preserves the degree sequence.
+The input to the model is an observed graph from which we extract the degree sequence, namely a list consisting of the vertices and their corresponding degrees.
+The model then constructs a \emph{random graph} as follows: start with the degrees of nodes with $d_u$ denoting the degree of vertex $u$; associate every vertex $u$ with $d_u$ ``stubs''.
 One then performs a uniform matching on these stubs to form full edges, thus resulting in a random graph with the prescribed degree sequence but without any other inherent clustering tendency.
 The relative proclivity of each node to form ties is determined purely upon its degree.

-Many of the aforementioned community detection methods utilize the configuration model as the null \citep{Lancichinetti_plos_2011, palowitch_continuous, Fosdick2018ConfiguringRG}.
-We significantly extend the methodology developed by a subset of the authors \citep{palowitch_continuous} for weighted network data by developing a new null model for {\bf weighted networks with self-loops}.
-The outcome of the methodology reveals both significantly connected communities, monads , as well as well as nodal communities (see figure \ref{fig:concepts}).
+Many of the aforementioned community detection methods utilize the configuration model as the null model \cite{Lancichinetti_plos_2011, Fosdick2018ConfiguringRG, newman_finding_2006, girvan_community_2002}.
+We significantly extend the methodology developed by Palowitch et al. \cite{palowitch_continuous} for weighted network data by developing a new null model for {\bf weighted networks with self-loops}.
+The outcome of the methodology reveals both significantly connected communities, monads, as well as nodal communities in the context of regional commuting flows (see figure \ref{fig:concepts}).

-In the following sections, we elaborate on our methodology by first defining the terminology in section \ref{sec:notation}.
-We then describe the null model in section \ref{sec:null-model} paying close attention to the adjustments for weighted self-loops.
-In section \ref{sec:param_spec} we discuss the variance parameters of the latent variable associated with the null model.
-We describe the community detection steps (initialization, update, filtering) in section \ref{sec:Community_det_alg} and describe the post-processing step to separate the nodal communties from non-nodal communities in section \ref{sec:nodalcommunities_method}.
-In addition to communities, since monads are important, we describe their identification in section \ref{sec:monadcommunities_method}.
-We finally describe methods to benchmark the results with other delineations in section \ref{sec:FRI}.